gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 This to prevent down grade attacks on the negotiation if other protection solutions where offered. {{sctp-DTLS-PVALID-message}}
 illustrates the message structure.
-This message is exchanged after the SCTP assocation reached VALIDATION state on stream 0 as reliable sent DATA message, identified using the dedicated PVALID PPID=4243, ({{sec-iana-ppid}}) to enable the key-exchange mechanism for being the receiver of the message and thus validating the negotiation.
+This message is exchanged after the SCTP association reached VALIDATION state on stream 0 as reliable sent DATA message, identified using the dedicated PVALID PPID=4243, ({{sec-iana-ppid}}) to enable the key-exchange mechanism for being the receiver of the message and thus validating the negotiation.